miermontoto/Root/README.md

 ### Last updated version: [patch-22](https://github.com/GijonDev/Root/blob/master/Root.cmd) (9/4/2018)

 ## License
-Root is currently using [Creative Commons' Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-You can access the full-text license [here](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).
+Root by Juan Mier is licensed under CC BY-NC-ND 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0

 This project uses some of [npocmaka](http://www.github.com/npocmaka)'s code.
 You can read his project's [license](https://github.com/npocmaka/batch.scripts/blob/master/LICENSE) here.
 I do NOT take credit for any code that doesn't belong to myself.
-All of his code is credited *in* the file.
+All of his code is credited *in* the file. n

 ### **cecho is NOT supported since patch-20**